 It should be obvious that the perceived quality of a product is a personal and subjective gauge of how good something is.
 Smart brands know how to work this to their advantage.

-A few trimmings here and a couple of neon streaks there, and you can guide your consumers along a path from the door to the register with relative ease.
-It’s no big secret that companies put a lot of effort into playing with perceived quality for the better of the brand.
+There are a few trimmings here and a couple of neon streaks there, and you can guide your consumers along a path from the door to the register with relative ease.
+It’s no big secret that companies put a lot of effort into playing with perceived quality for the betterment of the brand.

 Customer experience infographic